MarsBased/asset_sync_download/README.md

 1. Run `assets:precompile` rake task on your local PC.
 You should configure AssetSync to upload a manifest file not only asset files.
 2. Deploy rails application to servers.
 Do not start or restart them.
 3. Run `assets:sync:download` rake task on the servers.
-It will download the manifest file and asset files.
+It will download the manifest file and asset files, both for Sprockets and Webpacker.
 4. Restart the rails applications.

 ### Rake Tasks

-* `rake assets:sync:download:manifest` downloads manifest file.
+* `rake assets:sync:download:manifest` downloads Sprockets manifest file.
-* `rake assets:sync:download:asset_files` downloads all asset files on a cloud storage.
+* `rake assets:sync:download:asset_files` downloads all Sprockets asset files on a cloud storage.
+    * If you configure AssetSync as `config.manifest = true`, you get only asset files mentioned in the manifest file.
+* `rake assets:sync:download:webpacker_manifest` downloads Webpacker manifest file.
+* `rake assets:sync:download:webpacker_asset_files` downloads all Webpacker asset files on a cloud storage.
     * If you configure AssetSync as `config.manifest = true`, you get only asset files mentioned in the manifest file.

 ## Configuration

 ### AssetSyncDownload